mathigon/textbooks/content/sequences/content.md

 _third_ diagonals of the triangle – that makes eight occurrences in total.

-It is unknown if there are any other numbers that appear eight times in the triangle, or if there numbers that appear more than eight times.
+It is unknown if there are any other numbers that appear eight times in the triangle, or if there are numbers that appear more than eight times.
 The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limit on how often numbers can appear in Pascal’s triangle – but it hasn’t been proven yet.